On Finding Small Hyper-Gradients in Bilevel Optimization: Hardness Results and Improved Analysis: Introduction

 The PL condition can pose nontrivial challenges since we have neither \Eqref{prob:sc} nor (\ref{grad-sc}) in this case.
 Researchers have provided novel analyses in this case. \citet{xiao2023generalized} proposed a Hessian-vector-product-based method GALET with non-asymptotic convergence to KKT points of the gradient-based reformulated problem (\Eqref{grad-refo}) when $g$ is PL in $y$. \citet{kwon2023penalty} proved the differentiability of $\varphi(x)$ when the penalty function $\sigma f+g$ is uniformly PL in $y$ for all $\sigma$ in the neighborhood of zero, and showed a proximal variant of F${}^2$BA, which we call Prox-F${}^2$BA, can find a stationary point of $\varphi(x)$.
 Based on their differentiability result, we show that GALET also converges to a stationary point of $\varphi(x)$ in Appendix~\ref{apx:GALET}.

-Although Prox-F${}^2$BA \citep{kwon2023penalty} has been shown to converge to an $\epsilon$-stationary point of $\varphi(x)$ with $\tilde \fO(\epsilon^{-3})$ first-order oracle calls, the rate is worse than the $\fO(\epsilon^{-2})$ rate of gradient descent on nonconvex single-level optimization.
+Although Prox-F${}^2$BA \citep{kwon2023penalty} has been shown to converge to an $\epsilon$-stationary point of $\varphi(x)$ with $\tilde \fO(\epsilon^{-3})$ first-order oracle calls, the rate is worse than the $\fO(\epsilon^{-2})$ optimal rate of gradient descent on nonconvex single-level optimization.
 Therefore, listed as an important future direction, \citet{kwon2023penalty} asked the question below.

 We give a positive answer to this question.
-Interestingly, we prove that the original F${}^2$BA~\citep{chen2023near} can already achieve this fast convergence rate.
+We show the F${}^2$BA~\citep{chen2023near} can already achieve this fast convergence rate with a sharp analysis.
 Our improvement over \citet{kwon2023penalty} comes from establishing a tighter bound on the smoothness constant of $\varphi(x)$.

-\begin{thm}[Informal version of Theorem \ref{thm:YES}] Under regular conditions as in \citet{kwon2023penalty}, F${}^2$BA can provably find an $\epsilon$-stationary point of $\varphi(x)$ with $\tilde \fO(\epsilon^{-2})$ first-order oracle calls for nonconvex-PL bilevel problems. \end{thm}
+\begin{thm}[Informal version of Theorem \ref{thm:YES}] Under regular conditions as \citet{kwon2023penalty}, F${}^2$BA can provably find an $\epsilon$-stationary point of $\varphi(x)$ with $\tilde \fO(\epsilon^{-2})$ first-order oracle calls for nonconvex-PL bilevel problems. \end{thm}

 We also extend our analysis to stochastic bilevel problems when an algorithm only has access to a noisy estimator of $\nabla f$ and $\nabla g$.
-Under the partially stochastic setting when the noise is only in $\nabla g$, we prove the stochastic F${}^2$BA has the $\tilde \fO(\epsilon^{-4})$ first-order oracle complexity, matching SGD for single-level nonconvex minimization~\citep{arjevani2023lower}.
+Under the partially stochastic setting when the noise is only in $\nabla g$, we prove the stochastic F${}^2$BA has the $\tilde \fO(\epsilon^{-4})$ first-order oracle complexity, which is also near-optimal for stochastic optimization~\citep{arjevani2023lower}.
 Under the more general fully stochastic setting when noise appears both in $\nabla f$ and $\nabla g$, we prove the method has an $\tilde \fO(\epsilon^{-6})$ complexity.

 Compared with \citet{xiao2023generalized}, our deterministic F${}^2$BA achieves the same $\tilde \fO(\epsilon^{-2})$ rate without the assistance of Hessian-vector-product oracles.
 Our method also has a better dependency on $\kappa$ since we do not use a squared trick on the Hessian of $g$.
 And we additionally study stochastic problems that have not been studied by \citet{xiao2023generalized}.
 Compared with \citet{kwon2023penalty}, we strictly improve the complexities for both deterministic and stochastic cases under the same assumptions.
 We compare our results with prior works in Table \ref{tab:res}, and leave a more detailed introduction of related works in Appendix \ref{apx:related}.